mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 Zombie security ranged attacks have significantly reduced aim kick, because aim kick is annoying in hitscan battles.

+All zombie security enemy types have the same total health.
+Different damage zones (e.g. legs, head, chest, arms) have different levels of damage resistence, based on how armored they look.
 Shields no longer completely block all damage.

 Some of the more repetitive sounds (such as when spotting a player) see less frequently usage.